-Glass is typically the weakest point of a building’s envelope, and for a long time, security film has been the answer in strengthening this weak point.
+Glass is typically the weakest point of a building’s envelope.
+For a long time, security film has been the answer to strengthening this weak point.
 Films as thick as 14 mils (a mil = one-thousandth of an inch) with extremely high tear resistances bind to the glass and hold it intact so that if the glass breaks or shatters, the film holds all the pieces together.
-This has many benefits; the glass, when broken, won’t fall to the floor in a million pieces.
-If a bomb goes off on the exterior of the building, the glass won’t fly into millions of pieces at hundreds of miles per hour causing mass injury and destruction.
-Someone attempting a break in/ forced entry won’t be easily able to break through the thick layer of film holding the glass together.
+However, impact protection attachment systems are crucial to further improve the safety of windows.

 Recently, we have installed security films and attachment systems in the Indian River School District, the New Castle County Government Building, and we will soon be installing security film on the Baltimore Police Department building in Pikesville, MD.